 Now, the irony that you’re reading about how effective video is isn’t lost on me.
 For, clearly, video works, and for a good reason too.
 As humans (and pre-humans), we have been visual creatures for who knows how many millions of years; and we’re attuned to visuals far more than than text, which we only became acquainted with some 10,000 years ago.

 Yet, today, in the 21st century, video’s irrestistability isn’t all you have to put into it to make your business soar.
-Here are some video hacks that will take your website to new heights in 2019:
+Here are some video hacks that will take your website to new heights:

 Use videos on your landing pages.